Riki Manuel

-Riki Henare Manuel (born 1960) is a New Zealand master carver and tohunga moko (Māori tattoo expert) of Ngāti Porou descent.
+Riki Henare Manuel (born 1960) is a New Zealand Māori carver and tohunga moko (Māori tattoo expert) of Ngāti Porou descent.

 Biography

 Born in Oamaru in 1960 and one of six siblings, Manuel was brought up in Rakaia, before moving to Cobden, on the West Coast, when he was 10.
 His parents, Manakohia Manuel from the East Coast and Beverley, a Scandinavian from Southland, separated when he was 13.
 Having left school, Manuel tried to enrol at the New Zealand Māori Arts and Crafts Institute in Rotorua at 15 but was initially declined due to his young age.
 He successfully enrolled in 1977 where he studied for three years and was taught by master carver Hōne Taiapa.
 His father, though fluent in te reo Māori (the Māori language), did not share the language with his children being forbidden to speak it at school, prompting Manuel to teach himself Māori and to send his children to kura kaupapa Māori to support their education in te reo.
 On moving to Christchurch he met and married his wife Vivienne with whom he has six children.